How to Avoid Common Pitfalls in Voluntary Administration

 The changing landscape of business requires legislation to be adaptive.
 Significant insolvency reforms came into effect on January 1, 2021 with the introduction of simplified liquidation and small business restructuring.
 Designed for businesses with less than $1 million in liabilities, they aim to reduce the costs associated with insolvency.
 Furthermore, small business restructuring allows directors to remain in control of their company while working alongside a restructuring practitioner.
 Read out small business restructuring FAQs for more details.

 How to make a voluntary administration successful

 It’s possible that a creditor may be arguing for liquidation in order to recoup their investment and distance themselves from the failed venture.
 Meanwhile, company directors may want to restructure and continue trading.
 This means that whether a voluntary administration process has been a success or not is partially subjective.
-That said if the option of voluntary administration is being considered it’s highly likely that, unless the company’s fortunes change significantly, all stakeholders have already realised some losses on their investment.
+That said, if the option of voluntary administration is being considered it is highly likely that, unless the company’s fortunes change significantly, all stakeholders have already realised some losses on their investment.
 Therefore, one of the main success criteria for any administrative action that everyone can agree on should be to minimise these losses.

 Beyond the legal requirements laid out in the Corporations Act, there are several considerations that can make all the difference in whether you achieve your goals from the administrative process or not.

 When it comes to the timing of voluntary administration, the key is to take action before it’s too late.
 As outline in the Productivity Commission notes, earlier entry into a formal restructuring process like administration increases the chances of an effective restructure as it’s more likely you still have the assets, time, and scope for success.